hyperspy/hyperspy/doc/user_guide/big_data.rst

 ^^^^^^^^^^^^^^^^^^^^^

 The recommended way to use dask is with the distributed scheduler.
 This allows you to scale your computations to a cluster of machines.
-The distributed scheduler can be used on a single machine as well. ``dask-disributed`` also gives you access to the dask dashboard which allows you to monitor your computations.
+The distributed scheduler can be used on a single machine as well. ``dask-distributed`` also gives you access to the dask dashboard which allows you to monitor your computations.

 Some operations such as the matrix decomposition algorithms in hyperspy don't currently work with